AXO Bid Day

 • Families should say their farewells prior to 5:00pm

-Students living in the residence halls need to complete an early move-in request through the housing portal to move in on August 16, 2024.
-Students living off campus should secure a move-in date with their housing accommodations on or before August 16th, 2024.
+The Office of Sorority and Fraternity Engagement works with the Department of Residence to provide a list of women registered for Primary Recruitment so that early move-in arrangements can be made for move in on August 15, 2025.
+Students living off campus should secure a move-in date with their housing accommodations on or before August 15th, 2025.

 All meals are included in the Primary Recruitment registration fee.
 There is no further action that needs to be taken.